Juuro/ratings-imdb-to-trakt/Readme.md

 ##Usage:
 	ruby ratings-imdb-to-trakt.rb trakt-api-key trakt-username trakt-password-in-sha1 imdb-id [nosocial]

 If you use "nosocial" as fourth attribute, your ratings won't be send out as social updates to facebook, twitter, and tumblr.
 This is recommended for the initial ratings-import.
+The default setting is with social updates.

 ##Usage as cron:
 [Cron](http://en.wikipedia.org/wiki/Cron) doesn't load your environment files by default.
 So you have to load it first.